BDC Hamburger Icon

 • Bright or pastel color schemes

-• Easter social media game: Post a photo of jelly beans in a jar and have followers guess how many jelly beans are in the jar, for a chance to win a prize.
+• Easter social media game: Post a photo of jelly beans in a jar and have followers guess how many there are for a chance to win a prize.
 Creating engagement through a fun social media game is simple but very beneficial.

 • Teacher Appreciation Day promotions: Teacher Appreciation Day is rightfully becoming more recognized.
 Consider offering a free or discounted product to hardworking teachers on this day.
-Your brand will show it cares about teachers while getting into the conversation surrounding this day of appreciation.
+Your brand will show it cares about teachers while participating in the conversation surrounding this day of appreciation.

 You can increase in-store sales with online marketing by directing consumers to your physical location to redeem online coupons or giveaways.